Definition of Overstated

-When an accountant states that a reported amount is overstated, it means two things:
+When an accountant uses the term overstated, it means two things:

 - The reported amount is incorrect, and